Young and Innocent: Changes from the novel

 Significant changes were made in adapting the book for the film.
 The novel is a whodunit centred on the Scotland Yard inspector, who is Tey's regular character Alan Grant.
 The storyline involving Robert Tisdall, Erica Burgoyne, and the missing coat is similar to the film story, but in the novel it is only a subplot and ends part way through the book when Erica finds the coat and it is intact.
 Grant then focuses on other suspects, none of whom (including the actual murderer in the novel) appear in the film.
 Christine Clay in the novel is not divorced, but is in an unconventional marriage to an aristocrat.

 Hitchcock's cameo

 Alfred Hitchcock's cameo is a signature occurrence in most of his films.
-He can be seen outside the courthouse, holding a camera, at 14 minutes into the film.
+He can be seen outside the courthouse, holding a camera, at 18 minutes into the film.

-Copyright and home video status
+Copyright status and home media

-Young and Innocent, like all of Hitchcock's British films, is copyrighted worldwide but has been heavily bootlegged for home video.
+Young and Innocent is copyrighted worldwide but has been heavily bootlegged for home video.
 Despite this, licensed releases have appeared on Blu-ray, DVD and video on demand services worldwide from the likes of Network Distributing in the UK, MGM and The Criterion Collection in the US, and others.